How Fresno passed reforms after a city contracts scandal, and why some leaders had objections

 HOUSING

-Fresno prepares to count unhoused residents amid shelter closures and anti-camping laws
+Fresno County prepares to count its unhoused residents

 Nonprofit.